 January 23, 2015

-The Cheapside Hoard, a treasury of nearly 500 pieces, is the most important collection of jewelry from this era.
+The Cheapside Hoard, a treasury of nearly 500 pieces, is the most important collection of jewellery from this era.
 Forsyth takes the reader on a journey to the days when these jewels were created, exploring the gem trade in London and around the world.
-Exotic locations from which the gems originated, such as Persia, India, and Colombia, are interwoven in stories of the secretive and sometime dangerous gem trade.
+Exotic locations from which the gems originated, such as Persia, India and Colombia, are interwoven in stories of the secretive and sometimes dangerous gem trade.
 Also discussed are the guilds and the leading characters in the industry at the time.
-The reader is introduced to politics and disputes that took place within the trade through the court and guild documents cited by the author.
+The reader is introduced to the politics and disputes that took place within the trade through the court and guild documents cited by the author.
 The craftsmen’s workshops and tools are also described in detail.

 Not only are the jewels beautifully illustrated, but the period paintings throughout the book show how they were worn.
 It is said a picture is worth a thousand words.
 To learn that a bodkin is a hair ornament is informative, but to see it worn in a 1617 portrait of Anne of Denmark illustrates the point even better.
-Earrings, rings, necklaces, cameos, and more are seen in period portraits throughout the book.
+Earrings, rings, necklaces, cameos and more are seen in period portraits throughout the book.
 The photos of the gems and jewels show the exquisite craftsmanship of the pieces in this collection.
-The enamel work, gold work, and imaginative settings of these pieces capture the reader's imagination.
+The enamel work, gold work and imaginative settings of these pieces capture the reader's imagination.
 They are of the highest quality from this period.

 The most impressive piece in the Cheapside Hoard is the watch encased in a large hexagonal-cut Colombian emerald.
-The dial, with gold roman numerals, is made of green enamel to match the emerald’s color.
+The dial, with gold roman numerals, is made of green enamel to match the emerald’s colour.
 The lid of the watch case is also solid emerald and is translucent enough to see the face and tell the time even when it is closed.
 It is truly a masterpiece of watchmaking and stone-cutting design.